The 19th Annual Conference on Team-Based Learning will be held March 14-17, 2020 in Portland, Oregon, with pre-meeting workshops on March 14-15, 2020.

 Although you may submit as many abstracts as you wish, it is unlikely that more than one oral roundtable or poster per presenter can be accepted due to scheduling complexities.

 While we are open to all TBL-related submissions, we are particularly excited to increase the number of submissions focused on non-medical applications of TBL.
-We look forward to receiving your submissions and hope to see you in San Diego in 2018!
+We look forward to receiving your submissions and hope to see you in Portland in 2020!

 To submit your abstract or make edits to a previously submitted abstract, please enter here.